 Yorkshire and the Humber Region, includes:

 South Yorkshire, West Yorkshire, North Yorkshire,

 East Riding of Yorkshire, Lincolnshire.
-Locations included so far include: Bradford, Halifax, Hull and Leeds, Scarborough
+Locations included so far include: Bradford, Halifax, Harrogate, Huddersfield, Hull, Leeds, Scarborough

 Address: not known